 - Avoid the destruction of cultural heritage sites as a result of any business operations.
-Ensure that where business operations may destroy or disturb Indigenous Australian cultural heritage sites, the principle of FPIC is applied to ensure that the rights of Indigenous Australians are respected, and that adequate remediation is provided through legitimate processes if damage or destruction occurs. - Ensure that there are appropriately resourced internal teams in place who have the necessary deep subject matter expertise and awareness of Indigenous Australian rights and cultural heritage to identify and act on risks to these rights.
+Ensure that where business operations may destroy or disturb Indigenous Australian cultural heritage sites, the principle of FPIC is applied to ensure that the rights of Indigenous Australians are respected, and that adequate remediation is provided through legitimate processes if damage or destruction - Ensure that there are appropriately resourced internal teams in place who have the necessary deep subject matter expertise and awareness of Indigenous Australian rights and cultural heritage to identify and act on risks to these rights.
 Where these teams are not in place internally, partner with an appropriate external Indigenous organisation to ensure this knowledge is provided and integrated into decision-making. - Obtain consent before using any cultural or intellectual property of Indigenous Australians.
 Do not apply for patents or assert copyright based on Indigenous heritage materials without consent. - Ensure that fair payment or an equitable interest in the form of a licencing agreement or royalties is provided for the use of cultural or intellectual property.
 As with FPIC, business should ensure that consent obtained is also meaningfully informed, and freely obtained before steps are taken to use cultural or intellectual property. - Obtain consent before using images or names of Indigenous Australians or the names of past Indigenous leaders as part of logos, trademarks, trade names or in other company materials.
 Follow the respective community's cultural protocols, in particular, in respect to any deceased community members.
 Do not use images or names that may be interpreted as disparaging or that promote stereotypes.

-Partner with or support Indigenous-led projects to protect and promote Indigenous Australians' cultural heritage as part of corporate social responsibility initiatives.
-If no such projects exist in the relevant area, consider ways to support the capacity of Indigenous Australians to protect and develop their cultural heritage and traditional knowledge.
+- Partner with or support Indigenous-led projects to protect and promote Indigenous Australians' cultural heritage as part of corporate social responsibility initiatives.
+If no such projects exist in the relevant area, consider ways to support the capacity of Indigenous Australians to protect and develop their cultural heritage and traditional knowledge. - Support Indigenous communities to establish programs (for example, research partnerships) that share and preserve traditional ecological, cultural and heritage knowledge.